 We don’t loan or own the AED’s after we donate them to you.
 They are your machine and the responsibility to check the status of readiness is your responsibility.
 Saying that you only need to change the batteries occasionally and replace any pads you may have used, we can source these for you from the manufacturer at a reasonable rate.
 We suggest you check the readiness of the AED when you have your weekly fire alarm test.

-We are currently supplying our AED’s for £1000 with familiarisation training, distribution leaflets and signage.
-Unfortunately over the past 12 months we have had to make two price rises in line with the cost of the AED but we still believe even after the price rises we offer extremely good value for money.
+We are currently supplying our AED’s for £1200with familiarisation training, distribution leaflets and signage.
+Unfortunately over the past 24 months we have had to make three price rises in line with the cost of the AED but we still believe even after the price rises we offer extremely good value for money.

 If you just require familiarisation training then we can complete this for a donation.
 People generally donate between £50 – £250 depending on the size of the group to be briefed for a one hour session including CPR and AED instruction.